Marcelo H. del Pilar: Connection with the Katipunan

 Deodato Arellano, del Pilar's brother-in-law, was the first president of the Katipunan.

-Some historians believe that del Pilar had a direct hand in the Katipunan and its organization because of his role in the Propaganda Movement and his eminent position in Philippine Masonry; most of the Katipunan's founders and members were freemasons.
-(Note: Andrés Bonifacio was a member of the Logia Taliba No. 165.
+The exact nature of del Pilar's involvement in the founding of the Katipunan remains a subject of historiographical debate.
+Some historians assert that del Pilar had a direct hand in the organization of the Katipunan due to his leadership in the Propaganda Movement and his eminent position in Philippine Masonry.
+Most of the Katipunan's founders and members were freemasons, (Note: Andrés Bonifacio was a member of the Logia Taliba No. 165.
 Sinukuan was his masonic name.
 Ladislao Diwa, Teodoro Plata, Valentín Díaz, and José Dizon were also members of the lodge.)
 (Note: Along with his brother-in-law del Pilar, Deodato Arellano was an active Freemason, hailing from Logia Lusong No. 185.
-Buan was his masonic name.)
-The Katipunan had initiation ceremonies that were copied from masonic rites.
-It also had a hierarchy of rank that was similar to that of freemasonry.
+Buan was his masonic name.) and the Katipunan featured initiation ceremonies and a hierarchical rank structure similar to those of freemasonry.

-Rizal's Spanish biographer Wenceslao Retana and Filipino biographer Juan Raymundo Lumawag saw the formation of the Katipunan as del Pilar's victory over Rizal:
+Early biographers, such as Rizal's Spanish biographer Wenceslao Retana and Filipino biographer Juan Raymundo Lumawag, argued that the formation of the Katipunan represented del Pilar's ideological victory over Rizal, stating:

 "La Liga dies, and the Katipunan rises in its place.
 Del Pilar's plan wins over that of Rizal.
 Del Pilar and Rizal had the same end, even if each took a different road to it."

-In the Revista Filipina, Epifanio de los Santos explained del Pilar's role in the validation of the Katipunan statutes:
+Writing for the Revista Filipina, historian Epifanio de los Santos posited that del Pilar validated the Katipunan's statutes.
+De los Santos stated:

 "It is very correctly stated that Andrés Bonifacio ordered Teodoro Plata to draw up the statutes of the Katipunan, and that he did this with the aid of Ladislao Diwa and Valentín Díaz.
 After the statutes had been discussed, Bonifacio, with the concurrence of Deodato Arellano, submitted them to Marcelo H. del Pilar for approval.
 Upon the latter's letter approving the statutes, Bonifacio used the same for the purpose of gaining adepts."

-Bonifacio was also guided by the letters of del Pilar, considering them as "sacred relics" of the revolution.
+Traditional accounts also claim that Bonifacio was guided by the letters of del Pilar, considering them as "sacred relics" of the revolution.

+However, modern historical scholarship notes that no contemporary archival document has been found to prove that del Pilar had a direct hand in the organization of the Katipunan or the approval of its statutes.
+Critics of the theory attributing the society's creation to del Pilar argue that it relies heavily on retrospective accounts and diminishes the historical agency of Andrés Bonifacio.